-- You must check one of the "Yes" or "No" boxes under employer's name and address to indicate whether or not the establishment accepts credit cards, debit cards, or other charges.
+- Alternative signature method.
+Effective with returns filed after June 2005, corporate officers or duly authorized agents may sign Form 8027 by rubber stamp, mechanical device, or computer software program.
+For details and required documentation, see Rev. Proc.
+2005-39.
+You can find Rev. Proc.
+2005-39, 2005-28 I.R.B.
+82 at www.irs.gov/ pub/irs-irbs/irb05-28.pdf. - You must check one of the "Yes" or "No" boxes under employer's name and address to indicate whether or not the establishment accepts credit cards, debit cards, or other charges.
 If the "Yes" box is checked, lines 1 and 2 of Form 8027 must be completed.
-Also see the - instructions for lines 1 and 2 on page 3.

-Complete the Worksheet for Determining Whether To File Form 8027 (below) to determine if you are required to file Form 8027. - You may want to use the Employer's Optional Worksheet for Tipped Employees on page 4 as a means of determining if your employees are reporting all of their tip income to you.
+Also see the instructions for lines 1 and 2 on page 4. - Complete the Worksheet for Determining Whether To File Form 8027 (below) to determine if you are required to file - You may want to use the Employer's Optional Worksheet for Tipped Employees on page 6 as a means of determining if your employees are reporting all of their tip income to you.